 Now don’t be fooled; perspective is everything in astrology.
 So while it’s true that Mercury’s backward motion is not an actual celestial occurrence, that doesn’t mean Mercury retrograde is not a powerful astrological influence.
 We all know it is.
 What I think many of us don’t realize, however, is that it’s not a negative one.
 But then, I have always believed we practice astrology backwards (you know, by focusing more on the effects of certain astrological influences in our lives, rather than the universal purpose for them).
 Ironically (when it comes to Mercury retrograde), I’m convinced our perspective couldn’t be more backward, because when it comes to this particular heavenly happening, the hype couldn’t be more negative.
 I mean really.
 We’re told not to buy, not to sign, not to fly, not to call, but most of all during these three weeks, we’re told not to expect anything other than frustrating setbacks and irritating snafus.
 So we don’t.
 What’s more, we go out of our way to make sure we stay out of Mercury’s way while never once wondering why it spends 21 days “pretending” to go out of its way for us.
 We count the days until it goes direct, believing that when it does, having dodged the “retrograde bullet,” our lives (and Internet access) will return to normal, and we’ll be back at the top of our intellectual game once again.
 I couldn’t disagree more.
 In fact, as a practicing astrologer who is no stranger to the astrological whims and antics of Mercury (Gemini Sun, rising Virgo), it’s both my professional opinion and my personal experience that Mercury retrograde gets an incredibly overblown and equally undeserved rap, mostly because after years of being on the receiving end of it (and anything else this planet has to offer), I now know better.
 This is one universal influence that is not only highly misunderstood, but thanks to the astrological “Chicken Little effect,” sadly underused.
 But with half the population hiding under their beds every 88 days, how could it not be?

 So how do we move past the “run for cover” rhetoric of Mercury retrograde and make it work for us?
 By fighting fire with astrological fire and changing our perspective on what this influence does to us.
-In fact, if there’s one way to turn the universal tables on Mercury retrograde, it would have to be by looking beyond the dropped calls and lost baggage we’re convinced it creates, and instead focusing on it’s primary purpose for being at the universal table to begin with.
+In fact, if there’s one way to turn the universal tables on Mercury retrograde, it would have to be by looking beyond the dropped calls and lost baggage we’re convinced it creates, and instead start focusing on it’s primary purpose for being at the universal table to begin with.
 So what would that be?
-What universal purpose could this astrological planet of communications and networking possibly serve by “appearing” to travel backwards in the heavens for 21 days out of every 88-day orbit?
+What universal purpose could this astrological planet of networking and communications possibly serve by “appearing” to travel backwards in the heavens for 21 days out of every 88-day orbit?
 Good question, but the way I see it, only one answer: Mercury retrograde is the astrological influence that “cosmically” revisits, retrieves, and reveals everything that managed to elude our conscious awareness in the preceding 88 days, because its one universal purpose is to provide us with an opportunity to discover anything that actually did.
 Think about that for a minute, because once you do Mercury retrograde becomes more than just an astrological excuse for all the less than perfect data, communications, and merchandise that we can’t help but encounter during that dreaded three-week period.
 A lot more.
 It becomes what I believe it has always been since the beginning of time: a universal instrument for bringing them to our attention.
 In short, that intellectual “second chance” we all yearn for to go back and find the facts, after the fact.

 That being the case, is it any wonder then that unforeseen delays, unknown defects, and unlimited do-overs are part of the Mercury retrograde big picture?
 It shouldn’t be.
 Not when we look at the entire picture from the right perspective, because once we do, we can’t help but see these things for what they really are: annoying inconveniences.
 The kind that always comes with unexpected findings.
 So when the new toaster has to be returned or the flight home has to be cancelled, wouldn’t it make more sense to pay more attention to the actual data, words, thoughts, or individuals that suddenly emerged and caused those things to happen?
 Or better yet, to what could have happened if they hadn’t emerged when they did?
 Besides, when anything unknown finally makes its way to the 11th hour surface of our 10th hour conscious awareness, how could that not be a good thing?
 It can’t.
 Even if we’re not prepared for it.